Usage

 that do not speak LLDP.
 If repeated, CDPv1 packets will be

-once again, CDPv2 packets will be sent even when there is no
+again, CDPv2 packets will be sent even when there is no CDP

-CDP peer detected.
-If repeated once again (i.e. -cccc),
+peer detected.
+If repeated once again (i.e. -cccc), CDPv1

-CDPv1 will be disabled and CDPv2 will be enabled.
-If repeated
+will be disabled and CDPv2 will be enabled.
+If repeated once

-once again (i.e. -ccccc), CDPv1 will be disabled and CDPv2
+again (i.e. -ccccc), CDPv1 will be disabled and CDPv2 will be

 -f Enable the support of FDP protocol to deal with Foundry